rtm516/GeyserMC-wiki/Understanding-the-Config.md

 ## Remote Section
 Options for the remote (java) server.

+*The following two configuration options do not generally apply for plugin versions.*

 **`address`**: The address of the Minecraft: Java Edition server you want to join.

 **`port`**: The port of the Minecraft: Java Edition server you specified in the `address` section.